Butter Pecan Shortbread is a classic buttery shortbread loaded up with crunchy pecans and plenty of brown sugar…the flavor will make you swoon!

 - Set the oven to 350F

-- Whisk the melted butter with the sugar in a large mixing bowl.
+- Whisk the melted butter with the sugar and molasses in a large mixing bowl.
 Make sure to work out any lumps in the sugar.

-- Blend in the extract, and then stir in the flours, cornstarch, and nuts.
-Stir just until everything is combined and the nuts are evenly distributed.
-Don't over mix the dough.
+- Blend in the extracts, and then stir in the flour, cornstarch, and salt.
+Stir just until the dough starts to come together.

-- Pat the dough into the pan with your hands, nudging it out so it fills the pan and is all even.
+- Pat the dough down with your hands, nudging it out so it fills the pan and is all even.
 You don't want a mound of dough in the middle, you want to flatten it out from side to side, evenly.
+I like to use an offset spatula to smooth the surface of the dough.
 If you like you can sink a few extra pecan halves into the top of the dough for a pretty look.

 - Bake for about 25 minutes.
 The top will still look pale, but the dough will be just beginning to turn golden around the edges.